Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 February 1969

-Home recording - "Goodbye"
+Home recording • Goodbye

 For Mary Hopkin

-Last updated on October 28, 2021
+Last updated on March 31, 2025

 I didn’t have in mind any more Russian folk songs so I just wrote one for her.
 I thought it fit the bill.
 It wasn’t as successful as the first one but it did all right.
 My main memory of it is from years later, going on a boat trip from the north of Scotland to the Orkney Islands.
 The skipper of the boat was called George, and he told me it was his favourite song.
 And if you think of it from a sailor’s point of view, it’s very much a leaving-the-port song.
 He had the strangest Scottish accent, almost sort of Norwegian, as the Orkneyans do.
 He was quite proud of the fact that that was his favourite song.

-Paul McCartney – from “Many Years From Now”, by Barry Miles, 1997
+Paul McCartney – From “Paul McCartney: Many Years from Now” by Barry Miles, 1997

 We got a memo from McCartney saying that he wanted material for Mary Hopkin’s new single, and he had everybody in the company trying to write her something.
 We wrote a song and put it down, but nothing happened.
 I remember I was down in the main studio.
 I was at Apple by myself, and I went down to the studio and heard a guitar strumming.
 It was just George Martin and Paul McCartney in the studio, and the lights were out.
 I sat in the corner and listened to Paul put down a version of “Goodbye,” and George was putting it down on tape.
 The studio was in shambles, but they recorded that demo there.